swcarpentry/training-course/_submissions/round-12/0/2015-02-10-about-donna-henderson.md

 sizes and migration events.
 As a statistician working with biologists, she hopes to improve her ability to discuss and teach good coding practices.
 In her spare time she climbs, drums, and plays board games; none of them particularly well.

+*What I found hardest about using Git the first time was...*